hsuehshihwang/study/README.md

-# Studyh Area
+# Study Area
 > Here is Hsuehshih's study area and shared for public.